 ALTER TABLE trb3 CHECK PARTITION p1;

-This command will tell you if the data or indexes in
+This command tells you if the data or indexes in partition

-t1 are corrupted.
-If this is the case,
+t1are corrupted.
+If this is the case, use

 Each of the statements in the list just shown also supports the